 Fortunately, the Education Department appeared to have learnt something from the High School for Coburg campaign.
 In June 2014, the Department announced that the former school would be retained in order to be relaunched as a co-educational secondary school sometime in the future.
 The recently formed High School for Preston campaign was delighted with the news, coming only a month after the State Budget finally provided funds for building the future Coburg High School.
 In an election year it appeared that inner suburban government schools had finally achieved pork-barrel status.

 Long written off as Labor Party strongholds, the gentrification of the inner suburbs has changed the electoral map.
 Many seats are now marginal, with The Greens, Labor and the Coalition engaged in a fascinating tussle for control.
 Government schools are now a hot topic, and it’s about time.

 In November 2016 the Education Minister announced that it would indeed be reopened as a co-educational high school.
-Although no target date was given at the time, local families now know that Preston High School is on target to open in 2019.
-This well-conceived project will cost markedly less than other inner suburban school building projects, thanks to the retention of a valuable public asset for future use. [as at November 2018]
+The new Preston High School opened on target in 2019.
+This well-conceived project will cost markedly less than other inner suburban school building projects, thanks to the retention of a valuable public asset for future use.

 What have we learned from the past?
 Let’s see:

 - Timing is everything.
 Preston Girls High School closed just as the primary schools in the area were running out of room.
 This made it easier for demographers to avoid the mistakes of the 1990s and allowed the Education Department to let the former school ‘lie fallow’ for several years.